 301 Front Street West | CNtower.ca

 Toronto’s tallest and most iconic structure will delight kids and adults alike.
 Purchase a Family Pass (four tickets) and take a journey up the glass elevator to the LookOut Level at 346 metres (1,136 feet) for a spectacular view of Toronto.
 On clear days you can see over 160 kilometres to Niagara Falls and Rochester, New York.
 Walk on air (if you dare) on the world famous Glass Floor, or be a real risk-taker with the hands-free EdgeWalk around the tower’s main pod.
 Afterwards, enjoy a delicious meal at the rotating 360 Restaurant.

 Home to over 5,000 animals representing more than 460 species, the Toronto Zoo is ideal to visit during winter, when crowds tend to be smaller.
 Your kids will love getting up close to their favourite animals, including lions, gorillas, and the only giant pandas in Canada.
 Be sure to visit one of the pavilions (African Rainforest, Malayan Woods, and more), where the tropical climate provides a welcome break from the cold.

 Hockey Game at the Air Canada Centre

 Winter is the time when Canada’s Game is at its peak.
 Treat the family to a Toronto Maple Leafs game at the 665,000 square foot Air Canada Centre (40 Bay Street).
-Or cheer on Team Canada at the 2015 IIHF World Junior Championships, running from December 26th to January 5th (tickets on sale now).

 For more affordable but equally exciting games, catch the OHL Mississauaga Steelheads at the Hershey Centre (5500 Rose Cherry Place, Mississauga) or the Toronto Marlies at Ricoh Coliseum (100 Princes’ Boulevard).